GuitarmonYz/VUE_Elema_Mock/README.md

 # VUE_Elema_Mock
-A web app that that immitating the native app of Chinese version Yelp -- '饿了吗' ，developed using VUE.js
+A web app that that immitating the native app of Chinese version Yelp -- '饿了吗' ，developed using VUE.js.
+Referencing the code by [ustbhuangyi](https://github.com/ustbhuangyi).

-> eleme imooc

 ## Build Setup